hijacker1987/MyCode/README.md

   - Monaco Editor

 ## Security
-The application implements secure practices such as JWT token usage and secure password storage, currently running dockerized MSSQL database.
+The application implements secure practices such as JWT token, refresh token and hashed password storage, currently running dockerized MSSQL database, sensitive data is stored in the `secrets.json` file.

 ## Configuration
 On the frontend side, sensitive data is stored in the `.env` file.
 To set up the application, create a `.env` file in the root directory and populate it with the following keys and values:

 ```env